mzivic7/endcord/configuration.md

     A single character used to draw corners in tree drop down menus.
 - `tree_drop_down_pointer = ">"`
     A single character used to draw pointer in tree drop down menus.
 Pointer is used to designate categories and servers.
+- `tree_dm_status = "◆"`
+    A single character prepended to DM name in tree drop down, to indicate status: online/away/dnd.
 - `username_role_colors = True`
     Allow `%username` and `%global_name` to have color of primary role.
 - `ascii_palette = "  ..',;:c*loexk#O0XNW"`